HistoryHistory of Terrace Park Country Club

-After the incorporation, land adjacent to the Miami River was purchased and this provided for a six hole course.
-By 1927 increased interest in golf encouraged the acquisition of additional ground to provide three more holes, but the addition of the extra holes to make a nine hole course did not satisfy the enthusiasm of the golfers for better facilities.
+After the incorporation, land adjacent to the Little Miami River was purchased which provided for a six hole course.
+By 1927, increased interest in golf encouraged the acquisition of additional ground to provide three more holes, but the addition of the extra holes to make a nine hole course did not satisfy the enthusiasm of the golfers for better facilities.

-A search was started in 1927, and in 1930 the Woodward Farm, located in Milford between Miami and East Fork River was purchased.
+A search was started in 1927, and in 1930 the Woodward Farm, located in Milford between the Little Miami and East Fork Rivers, was purchased.
 Work was started on the golf course in 1930 and completed in 1931.
-The first round of golf on what is now the Terrace Park Country Club was played by Al Werner, Charles Pease, Paul Jones and Ferd Critchell.
+The first round of golf on what is now the Terrace Park Country Club was played by Al Werner, Charles Pease, Paul Jones, and Ferd Critchell.
 Records do not indicate which player held the course record after the first round.

 The swimming pool was built in late 1945 (same location as the present newer pool).
 In December 1946, the Clubhouse was virtually destroyed by fire, with only the concrete portion (Grille Room addition) reusable.
 Fortunately, the insurance had recently been increased and the claim was paid in full, which enabled the Club to rebuild.
 Robert Critchell was hired as architect and by mid-1947 a new Clubhouse was built.